awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-windows.md

 You can install the modularized version of AWS Tools for PowerShell on computers that are running Windows with Windows PowerShell 5\.1, or PowerShell Core 6\.0 or later\.
 For information about how to install PowerShell Core, see [Installing various versions of PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) on Microsoft's Web site\.

 You can install AWS\.Tools in one of three ways:
-+ Using the cmdlets in the `AWS.Tools.Installer` module\.
-The `AWS.Tools.Installer` module simplifies the installation and update of other AWS\.Tools modules\. `AWS.Tools.Installer` requires, and automatically downloads and installs, an updated version of `PowerShellGet`\.
-The `AWS.Tools.Installer` module also automatically keeps your module versions in sync\.
++ Using the cmdlets in the AWS\.Tools module\.
+The `AWS.Tools.Installer` module simplifies the installation and update of other AWS\.Tools modules\.
+The `AWS.Tools.Installer` requires, automatically downloads and installs, an updated version of `PowerShellGet`\.
+The `AWS.Tools.Installer` module and automatically keeps your module versions in sync\.
 When you install or update to a newer version of one module, the cmdlets in the `AWS.Tools.Installer` automatically update all of your other AWS\.Tools modules to the same version\.
-+ Installing each service module from PowerShell Gallery using the `Install-Module` cmdlet\.
++ Downloading the modules from [AWS\.Tools\.zip](https://sdk-for-net.amazonwebservices.com/ps/v4/latest/AWS.Tools.zip) and extracting them in one of the module folders\.
+You can discover your module folders by printing the value of the `$Env:PSModulePath` variable\.
-+ Downloading the modules as a [ZIP archive](https://sdk-for-net.amazonwebservices.com/ps/v4/latest/AWS.Tools.zip) and extracting them in one of the module folders\.
-You can discover your module folders by printing the value of the `$Env:PSModulePath` variable.
++ Installing each service module from the PowerShell Gallery using the `Install-Module` cmdlet, as described in the following procedure\.

-**To install AWS\.Tools on Windows**
+**To install AWS\.Tools on Windows using the Install\-Module cmdlet**

 1. Start a PowerShell session\.
 **Note**